Fabianopb/mcc-remote-ocr/README.md

 sudo bash deploy.sh
 ```

+The deployment script will build the Android application as an APK file, which can then be installed to a device.
+The APK file is saved to _TOCR-mobileUI/app/build/outputs/apk/app-release.apk_.

+The script will also deploy the backend as a clustered application in Google Container Engine, under the project _mcc-2016-g13-p2_.
+By default, the script deploys 3 backend application pods and 3 database pods.

 Superuser permissions are required for the deployment.
 Note: Google Cloud SDK, Docker and Kubernetes are set up as the
 root user by the script.
 Thus, all following commands related to these features must be run with _sudo_, to be able to
 access needed configuration files.

-The deployment script will build the Android application as an APK file, which can then be installed to a device.
-The APK file is saved to _TOCR-mobileUI/app/build/outputs/apk/app-release.apk_.

-The script will also deploy the backend as a clustered application in Google Container Engine, under the project _mcc-2016-g13-p2_.

 ### Login credentials for the application: